 For specific deadline information, visit the Admissions webpage.

-You should plan to start chemistry in fall semester, because the basic series of foundation courses required for this program starts fall and continues sequentially through the spring.
+You should plan to start chemistry in fall semester, because the basic series of foundation courses required for this program starts in the fall and continues sequentially through the spring.

 4200 Clermont College Drive